 How and when should I prepare for my child's first dental visit?

-The ADA recommends that the first visit happen between the ages of 1 and 2.
+The ADA recommends that the first visit happens between the ages of 1 and 2.
 Hopefully by this point conversations with both your family's doctor and dentist have been occurring before, during, and after the pregnancy to help ensure good home care and nutrition.

 Even though these first teeth will eventually be lost, they still play an important role.
 Baby teeth are important for chewing, speaking, socialization, and holding space for the adult teeth.
 Your participation as a parent is especially important for your child's first seven years or so.